8ta4/say/DONTREADME.md

 `say` tucks away the MAC address in `~/.config/say/secrets.yaml`.
 This way, it treats your network-specific sensitive info with the same care as an API key.

+> What devices are included in the mic selection list?
+(Planned)

+The mic selection list includes all currently available external mics and the currently selected but unavailable mic.
+This way, you can easily revert your choice if needed.

+> How is the mic selection list ordered?
+(Planned)

+The mic selection list is ordered alphabetically.
+This makes it predictable to find and select your desired microphone.

 > Where does this tool keep the mic settings for when I'm not at my hideaway?
 (Planned)

 The mic settings are also in `~/.config/say/secrets.yaml`.